-So, until today, there is still no scientific consensus about the properties of consciousness.
-Most amazingly, there isn’t even a proper definition about it.
-Neuroscience textbooks contain huge loads of information but it is common that consciousness is neglected in most of them.
-The image below is from an Encyclopedia of Neurological Sciences, which happens to have more than 4.000 pages long, and uses one, just one paragraph to describe consciousness, or more specifically, uses one paragraph to categorize the term as too broad and imprecise to be useful.
+But, isn’t it weird that until today there is still no scientific consensus about the properties of consciousness?
+Most amazingly, there isn’t even a proper definition of it.
+Neuroscience textbooks contain huge loads of information but it is common that this vital subject is neglected in most of them.
+A perfect example is this Encyclopedia of Neurological Sciences, with more than 4.000 pages of information, that when defining Consciousness it gives an extremely brief concept or apology of lack of it.

-Francis Crick was a british molecular biologist, biophysicist and neuroscientist.
-Along with James Watson, they made one of the biggest scientific breakthroughs of the last century: determine the molecular structure of nucleic acids, which is why in 1962 they were awarded with the Nobel Prize in Physiology and Medicine.
+Francis Crick (British molecular biologist, biophysicist, and neuroscientist) teamed up with James Watson and together they made one of the biggest scientific breakthroughs of the last century: determine the molecular structure of nucleic acids; which is why in 1962 they were awarded the Nobel Prize in Physiology and Medicine.

 After that, he was still being an active player in the development of genetic knowledge, but he made a slow transition from molecular biology towards neuroscience, being all-into it in the 80’s.
 In his autobiographical book, he includes a description of why he left molecular biology and switched to neuroscience:

-– many people who were interested in behaviour treated the brain as a black box
+– many people who were interested in behavior treated the brain as a black box

 So, evidently, Crick hoped he might aid progress in neuroscience by promoting constructive interactions between specialists from the many different subdisciplines concerned with consciousness, as he realized the huge spaces between them.

-David Chalmers, an Australian philosopher and cognitive scientist, is one of the leading voices in this subject for a long time.
-He also is the Director of the Centre of Consciousness at the Australian National University, and developed what is commonly known as the Hard Problem.
-He implies that several of the brain functions related to Consciousness can be explained, like: wakefulness, behavior, integration of information, mental states, attention, etc, And with enough research they can be explained even with just Neuroscience and Neurobiology.
+David Chalmers, an Australian philosopher and cognitive scientist, is one of the leading voices on this subject for a long time.
+He also is the Director of the Centre of Consciousness at the Australian National University and developed what is commonly known as the Hard Problem of Consciousness.
+He states that several of the brain functions related to consciousness can be explained, such as wakefulness, behavior, integration of information, mental states, attention, etc. And with enough research, they can be explained even with just Neuroscience and Neurobiology.
 These are referred as the Easy Problems.

 Not being able to answer this questions hugely limits what we know about ourselves.